mindspore-ai/docs/tutorials/source_en/train_availability/fault_recover.md

 The parameter `append_info` of `CheckpointConfig` can save user-defined information in the Checkpoint file. `append_info` supports passing in ``epoch_num``, ``step_num`` and data of dictionary type. ``epoch_num`` and ``step_num`` can save the number of epochs and the number of steps during training in the Checkpoint file.

 `key` of the dictionary type data must be of type string, and `value` must be of type int, float, bool, string, Parameter, or Tensor.

+The data sinking mode for model training, that is, the `dataset_sink_mode=True` setting, takes effect only on Ascend devices.

 ```python
 # User-defined saved data